How to Improve Chinese Listening Skills Actively and Passively

 For active listening, I recommend the following:

-Finding resources for active listening is more difficult than for passive listening, because you need audio that comes with a transcript.
+Finding resources for active listening is more difficult because you need audio that comes with a transcript.
 For active listening, materials specifically aimed at language learners can be incredibly useful, because they often have transcripts.
 Here are some choice resources.

 - Audiobooks — Audiobooks are great for advanced learners, although even advanced learners shouldn’t focus intensely on more than 5 minutes of recorded audio at a time.
-Active listening is best done with smaller segment of audio.
-It’s impossible to intensively study audio, making sure you understand every word like you should in active listening, with a recording that lasts for hours.
-However, audiobooks are a great source of audio, especially for advanced learners.
+It’s impossible to intensively study an audiobook, making sure you understand every word with a recording that lasts for hours.
 You can use snippets of the audio for active listening, and use the rest for passive listening practice.

-- Resources combining text and audio for Chinese learners — Tools like iMandarinPod and apps like Chinese Stories – Elementary.
-These include recordings with text of news items, 成语 (chengyu, idiom) stories, or other short, culturally relevant texts.
+- Resources combining text and audio for Chinese learners — Tools like iMandarinPod and apps like Chinese Stories – Elementary include recordings with transcriptions of news items, stories about 成语 (chéng yǔ) or idioms and other short, culturally relevant texts.

 Passive listening helps you get a “feel” for the language.
 That’s a touchy-feely way of saying that you become more comfortable with the intonation pattern of the sentences, when speakers tend to pause, how long sentences should be, etc.